kangjw0306/BlackJack/README.md

    - No side bets or insurance (yet...)
 3. **Blackjack Definition**:
    - Ace + 10-value card
-   - No instant win or 3:2 payout (yet...)
 4. **Player Options**:
    - Hit, Stand, Double Down
    - No splitting or surrender (yet...)